sonalbhor95/Sentiment-Analysis-of-IMDB-Movie-Reviews/README.md

 The goal of this project is to classify reviews as positive or negative, leveraging machine learning and NLP techniques to predict sentiment effectively.
 Key aspects of the project include:

-Data Preprocessing: Cleaning and preparing text data for analysis.
+Data Preprocessing: Cleaning and preparing text data for analysis.<br>
-Feature Extraction: Techniques like TF-IDF and word embeddings.
+Feature Extraction: Techniques like TF-IDF and word embeddings.<br>
-Model Development: Training classifiers such as Logistic Regression, Naive Bayes, Stochastic gradient descent, Linear support vector machines and Neural Networks.
+Model Development: Training classifiers such as Logistic Regression, Naive Bayes, Stochastic gradient descent, Linear support vector machines, and Neural Networks.<br>
-Evaluation: Assessing model performance using metrics like accuracy, precision, and recall.
+Evaluation: Assessing model performance using metrics like accuracy, precision, and recall.<br>
-This project demonstrates practical applications of NLP and showcases the ability to build scalable solutions for sentiment prediction tasks.
+This project demonstrates practical applications of NLP and showcases the ability to build scalable solutions for sentiment prediction tasks.<br>